 Legalized medical marijuana

-Another reason for marijuana's increasing popularity is the growing body of evidence suggesting it has many medical benefits.
+Another reason for the increasing popularity is the growing body of evidence suggesting it has many medical benefits.
 As more people become aware of these potential benefits of medical marijuana, they are more likely to use marijuana.

 In the United States, marijuana is still prohibited under federal law.
-Lots of states have legalized medical marijuana use.
+Lots of states have legalized medical use.
 Medical marijuana laws vary from state to state.
 Some states allow cannabis to be used for any medical condition; others have more specific lists of conditions marijuana can be used for and obtain stricter medical marijuana laws.

 Cannabis is not right for everyone.
 But for some people, it can be a helpful and effective treatment.
-Those people are rooting for further marijuana legalization.
+Those people are rooting for further legalization.

 This article is for informational purposes and does not constitute medical advice.
 If you are considering using cannabis for medical purposes, talk to your doctor first.